 3. Customer testimonials

-Incorporating customer feedback into your marketing strategy has become a necessity.
+Fitting-in customer feedback into your marketing strategy is more important than ever.
 Sometimes it’s just not enough to talk about your products and services, or to share awards and ratings.

 More often than not, potential customers want to hear from people like them before they commit.

 Chances are that your top competitors already feature customer testimonials.
 In fact, you might have them on your website or social media.
-But we know the stats show people prefer to watch videos rather than read stuff, so you should plan to create video content around that need.
+However, people prefer to watch videos rather than read stuff, so you should plan to create video content to facilitate that need.

 Examples of acoustic and chill music: